 In its third decade, the Cert Program, as it is known, operates on a statewide level and trains avocational archaeologists in the skills needed to reach the level of field and lab technician.

 The Cert Program works because partnerships have been forged between federal, state, and local government agencies, non-profits, and universities – all of which offer support for projects.
 As a result, the Cert program has also made it possible for professional archaeologists to engage in a level of field and laboratory work not thought possible in the current economic climate due to the prohibitive cost of such work.
 Thousands of hours are volunteered each year by Cert students, who are creating a legacy of work that will impact archaeological practice in Virginia for years to come.
 As of 2016, 81 have graduated from the program, and another 120 are currently enrolled.
 60% of graduates continue working with the program and mentor ‘younger’ students.

-You must be member of ASV to apply for the Archeological Tech Certification Program.
+You must be a current ASV member in good standing to apply for the Archeological Tech Certification Program.
 You may join online here.

-Members then pay a one-time fee of $40 and a completed application for the ASV Tech Cert Program required.
+Members then pay a one-time fee of $40 and submit a complete application for the ASV Tech Cert Program.

-To apply, send a check payable to “ASV”, along with your mailing address, e-mail, ASV Chapter affiliation (where applicable), and phone contact information, to:
+To apply, send a check or money order payable to “ASV,” along with your mailing address, e-mail address, ASV Chapter affiliation (where applicable), and phone contact information, to:

 Mr. Bruce Baker, ASV Certification Program

 10290 Reed Rock Road